Awan/sajan/content/blog/vim-as-IDE.md

 ```
 $ sudo apt install vim-nox
 ```
-Install Addon Manager.You can use plugins without a plugin manager too but it really makes your life easier.
+Install _Addon Manager_.
+You can use plugins without a plugin manager too but it really makes your life easier.

 ```
 $ sudo apt install vim-addon-manager vim-youcompleteme